Arvind Kejriwal: Delhi liquor scam

+Initial case

+The Delhi liquor policy case is an alleged scam, related with the introduction of Delhi's Excise Policy from 2021 to 2022.
+This policy allegedly intended to bring in private firms and enterprise companies into the retail liquor sectors.
+The allegations involve favouring the owners and shareholders of private sectors, waivers and reduction of license fee and creation of numerous licenses to all the new incoming enterprises, and bribery.

+The matter was a major bone of contention between Aam Aadmi Party (AAP) and Bhartiya Janata Party (BJP) and continues to remain so.
+While the BJP has been calling this a glaring example of AAP's corruption, AAP has been calling it a falsely cooked political vendetta and an example of misuse of Central agencies like Central Bureau of Investigation (CBI) and Enforcement Directorate (ED).

-He was arrested on 21 March 2024 by the Enforcement Directorate on allegations of a Delhi liquor scam against Aam Aadmi Party's Delhi Government.
+Kejriwal was arrested in this case by ED on 21 March 2024 by ED.
 He became the first ever incumbent chief minister in India to be arrested while still holding the post.
 The ED also accused him of spying on their officials.
-He had skipped nine summons by the Enforcement Directorate as well, before that.
+ED had alleged him of skipping nine summons, before that.
 The Delhi High Court dismissed Chief Minister Arvind Kejriwal's petition against his arrest.
 He was granted bail by the Delhi High Court on 20 June 2024.
-His ministers, Satyendra Jain and Manish Sisodia have also been in jail without bail, trial or conviction with the exception of a bail to the former once for treatment.
-Satyendra Jain spent more than two years in jail.
+His ministers, Satyendra Jain and Manish Sisodia were also sent to jail in this case.
 Manish Sisodia was granted bail by the Supreme Court on 9 August 2024.
 The opposition alliance called the arrest weeks before the 2024 Indian general election a case of fabrication and "match-fixing" by the BJP.
 Amnesty International said that financial and terrorism laws have been weaponised to go after political opponents while the BJP has denied that it had any political agenda to go after Kejriwal.
 On 20 June 2024, Kejriwal was released on bail after paying bail bond of one lakh Indian Rupees.
 His bail was put on hold before release as ED appealed against Kejriwal's bail.
 On 20 June, he was granted bail but his release was delayed due to an ED appeal.
 The CBI arrested him on 26 June, extending his custody to 12 July.
 On 12 July, the Supreme Court granted him interim bail for alleged Delhi liquor policy money laundering case, but he remains in jail in CBI case related to alleged Liquor policy scam.
 On 5 September 2024, the Supreme court upheld Delhi High Court's order of not granting bail to Kejriwal.
 On 13 September 2024, Kejriwal was granted bail by Supreme Court while imposing certain restrictions to his office of the Chief Minister.